COVERED SERVICES AND RELATED PROGRAM REQUIREMENTS

 2.5.2 PCP Application of Fluoride Varnish

-AHCCCS recommended training for fluoride varnish application is located at the Smiles for Life website under Training Module 6 that covers caries risk assessment, fluoride varnish and counseling.
+AHCCCS recommended training for fluoride varnish application is located at http://www.smilesforlifeoralhealth.org.
+Refer to Training Module 6 that covers caries risk assessment, fluoride varnish and counseling.
 Upon completion of the required training, providers should upload a copy of their certificate to the Council for Affordable Quality Healthcare (CAQH) site.
+Providers should also submit a copy of their certification to the Health Planvia fax at (855) 872-1858 or email to HEDIS_Operations@azcompletehealth.com.
 This certificate is used in the credentialing process to verify completion of training necessary for reimbursement.
 An oral health screening must be part of an EPSDT screening conducted by a PCP; however, it does not substitute for examination through direct referral to a dentist.
-PCPs must refer EPSDT members for appropriate services based on needs identified through the screening process and for routine dental care based on the AHCCCS EPSDT Periodicity Schedule.
-Evidence of this referral must be documented on the EPSDT Tracking Form and in the member’s medical record.
+PCPs must refer EPSDT members for appropriate services based on needs identified through the screening process and for routine dental care based on the AHCCCS Dental Periodicity Schedule (AMPM Chapter 431, Attachment A).
+Evidence of this referral must be documented on the AHCCCS Clinical Visit Sample Template and in the member’s medical record.

 2.5.3 Preventive Dental Services

-Preventive dental services provided as specified in the AHCCCS Dental Periodicity Schedule (AHCCCS AMPM Exhibit 431-1), including but not limited to:
+Preventive dental services provided as specified in the AHCCCS Dental Periodicity Schedule AHCCCS AMPM 431, Attachment A, https://www.azahcccs.gov/shared/MedicalPolicyManual/, including but not limited to: